COPtoLON/TMRW/market expectations.md

 # Market expectations
-This document is meant to serve as a manifest to describe the company's expectations about the market it would be operating in.
-It could also be considered an operational expectation plan.
-It will cover all our overarching views on markets, competitor landscapes, and key theoretical underpinnings.
-It might also serve as a “living” market outlook and theoretical playbook.
+This document outlines the company's expectations and operational plans for its target markets.
+It offers a comprehensive view of market conditions, competitive landscapes, and key theoretical principles, and is intended to serve as a “living” resource—evolving over time as our market outlook and strategic insights develop.

 ## Macro & Micro Market Considerations
 Our target markets have multiple interconnected layers: